-Under this alternative, Bridge "A" would be rehabilitated at the existing width, in accordance with the Secretary of the Interior's Standards for Rehabilitation as outlined by AASHTO NCHRP Project 25-25, Task 19 (from March, 2007).
+Under this alternative, Bridge "A" would be rehabilitated at the existing width, in accordance with the Secretary of the Interior's Standards for Rehabilitation as outlined by AASHTO NCHRP Project 25-25, Task 19 (from March 2007).
 No new structures would be constructed, nor any new roadway facility.
 All existing traffic would continue to be permitted to use the bridge structures, including standard trucks (no oversized or overload permit vehicles).
-Bridge "B" rehabilitation or replacement will be completed under a separate contract.
-Bridge "C" would not be impacted under this alternative, and is not discussed.
+Impacts to Bridge "B" would not be addressed as part of this project.
+Bridge "C" would not be impacted under this alternative and is not discussed.
 See Table 4 for summary of evaluation components considered for this alternative.